Café Filho, president of Brazil from 1954 to 1955. Public domain image.

 Campos knew that to unify the exchange rates, Brazil needed to reduce pressures on the balance of payments.
 This would be done through three measures:

-In June 1956, the director of the IMF, Edward Bernstein, published a report proposing how to reform Brazil’s foreign currency policy: either maintain a fixed exchange rate but devalue and unify the exchange rates (except for imports), or adopt a floating exchange rate, with unique rates for imports and exports, respectively, in addition to surcharges for imports.
+In June 1956, the director of the IMF, Edward Bernstein, published a report on how to reform Brazil’s foreign currency policy.
+The report proposed two paths for reducing exchange-rate distortions while protecting scarce reserves.
+One path maintained a fixed exchange rate while devaluing and unifying most rates.
+The other adopted a floating exchange rate, with unique rates for imports and exports and additional import surcharges.

 Based on the Bernstein Report, Roberto Campos drafted a SUMOC instruction that envisioned adopting a floating exchange rate and unifying the exchange rates.
+The design linked exchange-rate unification to a gradual transition for coffee exports and reserve management.
 The exception to this would be the exchange rate for coffee exports, which would be progressively devalued until it reached the level of the unified rate.
 Although José Maria Whitaker advocated for the immediate abolition of ‘exchange rate confiscation’ (confisco cambial), Roberto Campos convinced him to support a gradual abolition, over two years, to avoid disturbances in the coffee sector.
 In addition, the income of coffee growers in Brazilian currency (the cruzeiro) would be backed by the government, because the pace of devaluations would be proportional to any potential drops in the price of coffee.

-Roberto Campos’ project reflected a critical view of import substitution industrialization — a model adopted in Latin America that hindered imports through artificially overvalued exchange rates.
-For the superintendent of the BNDE, this policy negatively affected the balance of payments.
-Not surprisingly, the project was enthusiastically approved by the IMF.
+Roberto Campos’s project reflected a critical view of import-substitution industrialization, a model adopted in Latin America that hindered imports through artificially overvalued exchange rates.
+For the superintendent of the BNDE, this policy hurt the balance of payments.
+The IMF approved the project enthusiastically.

 However, the staff of the Finance Ministry and the economic elites opposed such a sweeping reform in a provisional administration that was nearing its end.
 Because of this, Café Filho decided to send the foreign currency reform project to the assessment of the Congress.
 In practice, this represented the abandonment of any hope of implementing the project.

-As he was unable to unify the exchange rate, Whitaker resigned from the Finance Ministry and was replaced by Mário Câmara.
-In the last three months of the Café Filho administration, the new minister adopted monetary contraction, through the increase of rediscount rates, but this had little effect.
+Unable to unify the exchange rate, Whitaker resigned from the Finance Ministry and was replaced by Mário Câmara.
+In the last three months of the Café Filho administration, the new minister adopted monetary contraction by raising rediscount rates, but the measure had little effect.

 Conclusion